smartcontractkit/chainlink-testing-framework/book/src/libs/wasp/how-to/chose_rps_vu.md

 Use **VUs** when working with **stateful protocols** or workflows.
 With `VirtualUser`, the **requests per second** rate cannot be guaranteed because:
 * Each iteration begins only after the previous one finishes.
-* The load follows an **open model**, where the system's response time affects the RPS.
+* The load follows a **closed model**, where the system's response time affects the RPS.

 If the system takes longer to respond, iterations take longer, and the RPS decreases.